greymass/vaulta-dev/documents/stage-1.md

 ### Messaging

-The multisig proposal will include a reference to this document.
-This shows that the network agrees with this plan.
+Proposal 2 will include a permanent on-chain reference to this document.
+This creates a verifiable record that Block Producers approved this specific plan.

-The reference will be a document hash or version link.
-It will be included through a small token transfer.
-The transfer memo field will contain the reference.
+The reference is either a document hash or version link.
+It is stored in a token transfer memo field.
+This makes the agreement permanent and auditable on the blockchain.

 ### Distribution Contract